noyex/news-app/README.md

 - **Google Translate API**: Translates the fetched news JSON data from English to Polish.
 - **Weather API**: Fetches weather data based on coordinates.
 - **Geocoder API**: Converts city names into geographical coordinates to be used by the Weather API.

+## Technologies Used

+- **Spring Framework**: Used for the backend of the application.
+- **Artificial Intelligence**: The frontend is created for fun with the use of artificial intelligence.